Delicious Vegan Katsu Curry made with crunchy tempeh 'steaks' and a flavoursome homemade katsu curry sauce.

 There are 3 main aspects to this recipe: the rice, the tonkatsu style sauce and the crunchy tempeh.

 The simplest part!
 Simply serve with your favourite rice and prepare according to packaging instructions.
 I usually have some white basmati in my pantry, so this is what I like to use.
 I also usually ignore the packaging instructions (naughty me!) and instead wash the rice, then heat a 1:2 rice to water ratio on the stove until boiling, reduce the heat to a minimum and place a lid on top, then allow for the rice to do its thing until fully cooked.
-Without opening the lid (that’s an important part!)!
-Creates the fluffiest rice each time.
+Without opening the lid (that's an important part!)!
+Creates fluffy rice each time.
 Of course, if you own a rice cooker, go for that.

 I like to use the plain Tiba Tempeh block for this recipe.
 Simply cut it into discs of about 1 cm thickness, then prepare the batter and the panko mix in 2 separate bowls.
 For the batter, combine curry powder, plain flour and plant milk (see amounts below!) and whisk until smooth.
 In another bowl, place your panko breadcrumbs.